wnchan/tp/docs/UserGuide.md

 This glossary is intended to provide definitions for terms that may be unfamiliar to you.
 It is arranged in alphabetical order.

-- **CS2101**: Effective Communication for Computing Professionals - An NUS course designed to equip computing professionals with essential communication skills, both in technical and non-technical contexts.
+- **CS2101**: <a id="glossary-cs2101"></a> Effective Communication for Computing Professionals - An NUS course designed to equip computing professionals with essential communication skills, both in technical and non-technical contexts.
 It covers the creation of clear and comprehensible software documentation and effective communication strategies for diverse audiences.

 - **CS2103T**: Software Engineering - An NUS course focusing on the systematic and rigorous development of software systems.
 It covers essential concepts and analytical tools necessary for software engineering.